ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

 How long does ACT therapy typically take?

 The length of treatment depends on the complexity of what you're bringing and what you're working toward.
 Some clients find significant shifts in 12–16 sessions.
 Others work with us for longer, especially when processing complex trauma, identity-related pain, or patterns with deep roots.
-Your therapist will discuss a personalized timeline during your initial consultation.

 Ready to Begin ACT Therapy in Los Angeles?